pulibrary/princeton_ansible/roles/pulibrary.openjdk8/README.md

 ### Requirements

-Apt must be installed, along with our Common role.
+This depends on our pulibrary.common role.

 ### Role Variables